codepath/android_guides/Using-Intents-to-Create-Flows.md

 ### Implicit Intents

 Implicit Intents are requests to perform an action based on a desired action and target data.
+This is in contrast to an explicit intent that targets a specific activity.
 For example, if I want to make a phone call for the user, that can be done with this intent:

 ```java
 Intent callIntent = new Intent(Intent.ACTION_CALL);